-Watchman Nee was a very active Christian minister, author, church planter, teacher, and established the movement for local churches in China.
-When the Communist Revolution took place, he was persecuted and imprisoned where he lived the last 20 years of his life.
+Watchman Nee was a very active Christian minister, author, church planter, and teacher and established the movement for local churches in China.
+When the Communist Revolution took place, he was persecuted and imprisoned, where he lived the last twenty years of his life.
 One of the truths he wanted believers to understand was the value of being wasted for Jesus.
 He would preach, “It is a blessed thing to be wasted for the Lord.”

 Watchman Nee is not the only Christian leader to teach the value of being wasted for our Lord.
 Richard Wurmbrand, the author of “Tortured for Christ” and founder of “Voice of the Martyrs,” was a Jewish-Christian that lived in Romania during the same approximate time as Nee.
-He, too, was an active Christian minister and author that was imprisoned and tortured by the Romanian Communists.
+He was also an active Christian minister and author imprisoned and tortured by the Romanian Communists.
 Alone in his prison cell, Wurmbrand would preach sermons.

 “Then Mary took about a pint of pure nard, an expensive perfume; she poured it on Jesus’ feet and wiped his feet with her hair.
 And the house was filled with the fragrance of the perfume.”
 (John 12:3-4 NIV)